futurelink/cexengine/README.md

-cexengine - Simple cryptocurrenct exchange engine
+cexengine
 =================================================

+Simple cryptocurrency exchange engine.

-This project implements high perfomance OSGi ready bundle for cryptocurrency exchange market deployment.
+This project implements high perfomance OSGi ready bundle set for cryptocurrency exchange market deployment.
+The engine implements interfaces for creating and modifying sell and buy orders and managing wallet balances.

+See wiki.